google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 ### Use icons that convey meaning

 Make sure that information is conveyed correctly with meaningful text labels as well as icons.
 Icons alone can be problematic, since the concept of offline on the web is relatively new.
 Users may misunderstand icons used on their own.
 For example, using a floppy disc for save makes sense to an older generation but young users who have never seen a floppy disc may be confused by the metaphor.
 Likewise, the 'hamburger' menu icon has been known to confuse users when presented without a label.

-When introducing an offline icon try to remain consistent with the industry the standard visual (if one exists) as well as providing a text label and description.
+When introducing an offline icon try to remain consistent with the industry standard visual (if one exists) as well as providing a text label and description.
 For example, saving for offline might be a typical download icon or perhaps if the action involves syncing it could be a syncing icon.
 Some actions may be interpreted as saving for offline rather than demonstrating a network's status.
-Think of the action you are trying to convey rather than presenting the user with an abstract concept, for example save or download data would be action based.
+Think of the action you are trying to convey rather than presenting the user with an abstract concept.
+For example save or download data would be action based.

 <figure>
   <img src="images/download-icons-exampels.png" alt="Various icon examples that convey offline">
 </figure>

-Offline can mean a number of things depending on the context, such as download, export, pin etc. For more inspiration checkout the [material design icon set](https://material.io/icons/ "material design icon set"){:target="_blank" .external}.
+Offline can mean a number of things depending on the context, such as download, export, pin etc..
+For more inspiration checkout the [material design icon set](https://material.io/icons/ "material design icon set"){:target="_blank" .external}.

 ### Use skeleton layouts with other feedback mechanism

-Skeleton layouts are essentially a wireframe version of your app that is displayed while content is being loaded.
+A skeleton layout is essentially a wireframe version of your app that displays while content is being loaded.
 This helps demonstrate to the user that content is about to be loaded.
 Consider also using a preloader UI as well, with a text label informing the user that the app is loading.
 One example would be to pulsate the wireframe content giving the app the feeling  that it is alive and loading.
 This reassures the user that something is happening and helps prevent resubmissions or refreshes of your app.

 <figure>
   <img class="attempt-left" src="images/tailpiece-skel-article.png" alt="Skeleton layout example">